March 21, 2015

 Bill Murdoch, Clear Sky Connections (Manitoba)

-Bill Murdoch is the FMCC Chair and provides Business and Information Technology (IT) solutions to government and commercial clients.
+Bill Murdoch is the FMCC Vice-Chair and provides Business and Information Technology (IT) solutions to government and commercial clients.
 He is known for innovation, customer satisfaction, and fulfilling commitments to all of his clients.
 He offers a full range of management and technology services including Program/Project Management, IT Strategic Planning, IT Engineering Management, Technology Architectures, Database Planning & Development, and System Planning and Development.

 Tim Whiteduck, First Nations Education Council (Quebec)

-Tim Whiteduck is the FMCC Vice-Chair.
+Tim Whiteduck is the FMCC Chair.
 Tim is the Director of Technology for the First Nations Education Council (FNEC) based in Wendake First Nation, Quebec.
 FNEC represents and serves 22 First Nations communities in Quebec, The First Nations Education Council.
 FNEC aims to achieve full jurisdiction over education while “respecting our unique cultural identities and common beliefs, and promoting our languages, values and traditions.”
 A core element of this vision is to use technology effectively to support the autonomy and democratic development of First Nations communities.
 Tim and his team have been working with the First Nations, developing strategic partnerships to design and install community broadband infrastructure, deliver online and IT training programs, and support the delivery and engagement of broadband-enabled community services including education, health and many others.

 UA-COLOUR